balanced/www.balancedpayments.com/contents/stripe/faq.md

 ## Data & Security

-### <a name="can-i-take-my-transaction" href="#can-i-take-my-transaction">Can I take my transaction history with me?</a>

-Yes, you can use your existing dashboard to export your transaction history.

 ### <a name="can-i-take-my-card" href="#can-i-take-my-card">Can I take my card and bank account tokens with me?</a>

 Yes.
 All existing cards and bank accounts will be migrated to Stripe.
 All new cards and bank accounts created on Balanced will also be tokenized on Stripe.
 It's also possible to migrate your data to another processor by contacting us directly at [support@balancedpayments.com](mailto:support@balancedpayments.com).